 Staff members then compile the information into a comprehensive article.

 Under the direction of the Art Director, the design staff is responsible for executing the stylistic elements of the book.
 The staff members use templates to organize information within pages.

 Additionally, they are responsible for communicating with photographers and copy staff about the angle of the story and what information is needed from a design standpoint.
 Knowledge of InDesign is a plus, but not required to be a member of this staff.

 In addition to creating the yearbook, the Pandora Staff is dedicated to documenting and commemorating moments in time at UGA.
 One of the ways we do this is through photographing events at no charge for student groups on campus.
 In addition to receiving a customized album with your images after the event, your images also go in our library to potentially be featured in the book.
 If you are part of an organization you love, take this incredible opportunity to be recorded and preserved in UGA’s history.

 Photography requests for event coverage must be submitted at least two weeks before your event date.
 While we try to fulfill every request we receive, please note that our ability to accept requests is dependent on the schedule of our photographers.
 You will receive a confirmation if we are able to shoot your event with the name and contact information for your photographer.
-If you have any questions, please contact our Photography Editor, Laurel Thomas, at email@example.com.
+If you have any questions, please contact our Photography Editor, Jessica Hlavaty, at firstname.lastname@example.org.

 Outstanding Senior Leaders

 Pandora Yearbook’s Outstanding Senior Leader award honors senior students who have gone above and beyond in their commitment to leadership, academics, campus involvement, and community service.
 This distinction is given to students who have upheld the traditions of UGA while making positive contributions to the greater Athens community.
 Winners of this award are recognized and honored for the legacy and last impact they left at UGA.